Home » Consulting research

 CFA Exam – What is it?
 Why do it?
 How to prepare

-It would be easy to forget that there are many fine people out there who have never heard of this “CFA Program”.
-Twelve months ago I was one of them.
+IT would be easy to forget that there are many fine people out there who have never heard of this “CFA Program”.

 What is the CFA Program?